 One of the newest of Ottawa museums, Canada's war museum tells the stories of Canada's military from the earliest days up to the present.
 You'll find imposing tanks and other equipment but also the social history of the periods and tons of amazing war art.
 Check out their temporary exhibits.

-The Canadian Museum of Civilization
+The Canadian Museum of History

 100 Laurier Street